 How to Create a Google Search Ad Campaign (for Beginners)

-Alright so, you are here because you want to learn how to create a Google Search Ad campaign.
-You might have never done it before and you want to be well informed before you just throw yourself straight in there.
-Rightfully so, it could all seem a bit complicated at first.
-But in this blog, we'll be taking you through everything you'll need to know!
+Chances are big that you're here because you'd like to learn how to create a Google Search Ad campaign.
+You might have never done it before and you want to be well informed before you throw yourself straight in there.
+And rightfully so - it could all seem a bit complicated at first.
+Don't worry though!
+In this blog, we'll be taking you through everything you need to know!

 In this article, we’ll be walking you through the steps of setting up a Google Search Ad campaign and we’ll be doing a little deep-dive into some of the most important aspects of creating such campaigns.
 Don’t worry though, we won’t make it difficult at all and after reading this you’ll be ready to go!

 Let’s briefly go over our Google Search Autopilot tool, before we go into all of the other stuff.